AMENDED AND RESTATED BYLAWS

 SECTION 1.
 Principal Office.
 The principal office shall be located at the site of the swimming pool.

 SECTION 4.
 Special Meetings.
-Special meetings may be called by like notice from the President and a majority of the Board; or by the holders of at least 10% of the certificates (whose names must appear on the notices).
+Special meetings may be called by like notice from the President and a majority of the Board; or by at least 10% of the members (whose names must appear on the notices).
 No business other than that described on the notices shall be transacted at the special meeting.

 ARTICLE III – BOARD OF DIRECTORS

 SECTION 1.
 Number and Term of Office.
-The Board of Directors shall consist of between four and eight members.
+The Board of Directors shall consist of between four and thirteen members.
 Vacant board positions at the time of the Annual Meeting shall be filled by a plurality vote of the members.
-Each director shall serve a three year term.
+Each director shall serve a three-year term.
 A director may serve multiple and/or consecutive terms.
-Terms to run from January to December.
+Terms are to run from January to December.
 The Board of Directors may have the option to stagger terms of office if it deems fit.
-This would be done to avoid a complete change over of the Board every three years.
+This would be done to avoid a complete changeover of the Board every three years.

 SECTION 2.
 Vacancies and Absences.
 In the case of a vacancy on the Board of Directors, a replacement is to be made by a majority vote of the remaining Directors within 30 days.
 If a Director is absent without a valid reason for 3 consecutive meetings of the Board, then the Board of Directors may move to replace that Director.

 SECTION 4.
 Officers.
-At the first meeting of the Board of Directors, the Board shall elect from its members the following officers: President, Vice-President, Secretary, Treasurer.
-Other offices may include Activities, Equipment, Grounds, Membership, Personnel, Communications and Past President.
+At the first annual meeting of the Board of Directors, the Board shall elect from its members the following officers: President, Vice-President, Secretary, Treasurer.
+Other offices may include Activities, Equipment, Grounds, Membership, Personnel, Communications, Swim Team (2), and Past President.
 These positions may be shared or combined according to the needs of the club and the interests of the Board members.
 One member may serve in multiple officer capacities.

 SECTION 5.
 Participation in Meetings by Telephone.
-Members may participate in a meeting by telephone conference or other similar communication device.
-Participation in a meeting by telephone conference shall constitute presence in person at the meeting.
+Members may participate in a meeting by telephone or video conference or other similar communication device.
+Participation in a meeting by telephone or video conference shall constitute presence in person at the meeting.

 (a) The Board: The Board of Directors may appoint such committees as are necessary to fulfill their duties.

 (b) President: The President shall call meetings, or otherwise notify the members or directors of meetings and preside over such meetings.
-S/He shall sign all instruments of monetary transfer together with the Secretary in the name of the corporation, and all written contracts and obligations of the corporation.
+S/He shall sign all instruments of monetary transfer together with the Secretary or treasurer in the name of the corporation, as well as all written contracts and obligations of the corporation.
 S/He shall exercise general supervision over the business of the corporation and at the annual meeting of the membership shall make a report relative to such business during the term of his/her presidency.
 The President may vote either at members’ meetings or Directors’ meeting upon any question.

-(c) Vice-President: In case of absence, incapacity or inability of the President to perform the duties of his/her office, or any thereof, the Vice-President shall perform the duties of the President.
+(c) Vice-President: In case of absence, incapacity, or inability of the President to perform the duties of his/her office, the Vice-President shall perform the duties of the President.
 If both the President and the Vice-President shall be absent from the meeting of the Board of Directors or the membership, those present shall choose a presiding officer.

-(h) Grounds: The Grounds Director shall maintain the ground, building, external facilities and fixtures, organizing work parties as needed.
+(h) Grounds: The Grounds Director shall maintain the grounds, building, external facilities, and fixtures, organizing work parties as needed.

 (j) Personnel: The Personnel Director shall recruit and hire lifeguards for the purpose of guarding and giving swimming lessons.
-S/He shall represent the Board and membership to the lifeguards, represent the lifeguards to the Board and membership, and approval all schedule changes.
+S/He shall represent the Board and membership to the lifeguards, represent the lifeguards to the Board and membership, and approve all schedule changes.
+If there is no Personnel Director on the Board, these duties will fall to the President.

-(l) Past President: The immediate Past President of the Board of Directors shall sit on the Board and perform those duties required by the President.
+(m) Past President: The immediate Past President of the Board of Directors can sit on the Board and perform those duties required by the President.

 ARTICLE IV – ANNUAL DUES AND USE OF FACILITIES

 SECTION 2.
 Privilege of Dues.
-All certificate holders are required to pay dues unless excused by the Board of Directors.
+All membership holders are required to pay dues unless excused by the Board of Directors.
 Such exceptions will be made only under extreme circumstances.
-Failure to comply will result in expulsion as arranged in Article VI, Section 5.
+Failure to comply will result in expulsion as arranged in Article VI, Section 3.
 Current Board members will receive a 50% reduction of the dues for the current year in which they are serving.

 SECTION 3.
 Who Uses Facilities.
-The facilities may be used by the immediate family of the certificate holder providing their annual dues are paid.
-Also, overnight guests of such certificate holders, whose permanent residence is at least a distance (to be set by the Board of Directors) from the facilities, will be allowed to use the facilities.
+The facilities may be used by the immediate family of the membership holder providing their annual dues are paid.
+Members may bring up to eight (8) guests at a time, and they must be accompanied by a member, with pool code remaining in the possession of the member family.
+Guest fees shall be set by the board.
 Other guest policies will be set by the Board of Directors as need arises and circumstances change.
 Other rules and regulations regarding the management of the facilities is at the discretion of the Board of Directors.
 The welfare of the corporation is to be considered by the Board of Directors in carrying out policies of operation and use of the facilities regarding guests and behavioral problems.
-Guests must be accompanied by a member, with pool code remaining in the possession of the member family.

 ARTICLE V – AMENDING BY-LAWS AND VOTING

 SECTION 1.
 Procedure for Amending By-Laws.
-The amendment or new By-Law to be introduced shall be mailed or emailed to each member of the corporation not more than 10 days and not less than 5 days prior to the meeting at which time they are to be considered.
-Upon receiving a favorable majority vote of the voting certificate holders of the corporation (by proceeding as in Article II, Sections 4 & 5), the change will become part of the By-Laws.
+The amendment or new By-Law to be introduced shall be mailed or emailed to each member of the corporation not more than 10 days and not less than 5 days prior to the meeting at which time they are to be considered, or the date they are to be implemented.
+Upon receiving a favorable majority vote of the voting membership holders of the corporation (by proceeding as in Article II, Sections 4 & 5), the change will become part of the By-Laws.

 ARTICLE VI – MISCELLANEOUS